hcxie/DS-Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project

 # Installation
-The require library including: pandas, sqlalchemy, re, pickle, nltk and sklearn. "punck","words","stopwords" and "wordnet"
+The required libraries including: pandas, sqlalchemy, re, pickle, nltk and sklearn. "punck","words","stopwords" and "wordnet"

 # Project Motivation
 This is the my fifth project in Udacity Data Science nanedegree.